osmanyildiz98/java-course-patika/practices/calculate_area_of_triangle/README.md

 # Triangle Area Calculation in Java

 <br>This Java application allows you to calculate the area of a triangle by inputting the lengths of its three sides.
-The process involves validating the triangle’s side lengths, ensuring they form a valid triangle, and then calculating the area using **Heron’s formula**.
+The process involves validating the triangle’s side lengths, ensuring they form a valid triangle, and then calculating the area using **Heron’s formula**.<br>

 ## Step 1: User Input Validation

 <br>The first step in the application is to gather the three side lengths of the triangle.
 This is done using the `getSideLength` function, which ensures that the user enters valid numerical values for each side.
-If the input is not a valid number (e.g., letters or symbols), the function will display an error message and prompt the user to enter a valid number.
+If the input is not a valid number (e.g., letters or symbols), the function will display an error message and prompt the user to enter a valid number.<br>

 ## Step 2: Validating the Triangle